-As provided in this agreement, the 2017 annual true-up of the estimated flows used for billing throughout the year has been calculated to be a credit of \$310,661.
-This credit has been applied toward Operating Expenses-Sewer Treatment.
+As provided in the agreement, the 2018 annual true-up of the estimated flows used for billing throughout the year has been calculated to be an additional amount owed of \$353,851.
+This debit is reflected in Operating Expenses-Sewer Treatment.